hall-lab/protocols/environment.md

   # <<Starting on blade14-2-4.gsc.wustl.edu>>
   ```

 2. Log in directly to a Hall lab server.
+This is preferred for running memory- or compute-intensive interactive tasks.
+Be cautious of overloading the node though, as it may be hosting LSF jobs or interactive jobs from other users.
   ```bash
   # hall13, hall14, hall15, hall16 are the Hall lab blades.
   ssh username@hall13.gsc.wustl.edu